david-pizzi-cg/github-ai-workflow-demo/README.md

 ### 🧠 **The Human-Guided Strategy**

-This demo showcases the traditional approach where AI serves as a powerful assistant, but requires human guidance at each step:
+This stage showcases the traditional approach where AI serves as a powerful assistant, but requires human guidance at each step:

 1. **Manual Issue Discovery**: Human identifies the problem and guides AI investigation
 2. **Step-by-Step Workflow**: AI executes each phase with explicit human prompts